alexander-kastil/az-cloud-native/labs/lab-03/readme.md

 - Orders Service
 - Shop UI

->Note: You can use Azure CLI or Bicep to complete the provisioning tasks of this lab.
+You can use Azure CLI or Bicep to complete the provisioning tasks of this lab.
 The solution provides an Azure CLI implementation.

+>Note: To be able to update your fork of this repository, without having to deal with merge conflicts, use a `lab-03/solution-$env` folder.
+Copy the content of the `lab-03/solution` folder to l`ab-03/solution-$env `and work in the new folder.
+This way you can always pull the latest changes from the upstream repository and merge them into your fork and keep a clean starter- and solution folder.

 ## Task: Configuration Management

-- Add a Key Vault to the Resource Group
+- Ensure that you have a Key Vault `az-native-kv-$env` in your Resource Group
-- Add an Azure App Configuration Service to the Resource Group.
 - Assign permissions on the Key Vault to the App Configuration Service.
 - Use Service Connector to connect the App Configuration Service to Azure Container Apps.